 The number of Chinese video users is constantly increasing year after year, this number is also due to the booming of smartphone users and the booming of the digital era.

 According to ChineinternetWatch, in 2012, 49, 4% of Chinese users were watching videos on their smartphone, now this figure is at 76.7%.

-Video is an all in one tool; utilizing visuals, text and audio, that is the reason why it is a really efficient tool.
+The video is an all in one tool; utilizing visuals, text and audio, that is the reason why it is a really efficient tool.

 One brand has succeeded in doing this is Tiffany’s, they are always working on the image of a strong woman in everyday life.
-In Tiffany’s video, we can see the story of Ms liu Wen drawing her life and career in New York City.
+In Tiffany’s video, we can see the story of Ms Liu Wen drawing her life and career in New York City.
 This video is actually mainly focused on the storytelling of this woman life, who most women can identify themselves with.

 Here is an interesting video about the Chinese online video market: The Chinese stream

 Wechat is one of the must-have APPS if you want to succeed with your marketing campaign because it has the strongest position on mobiles.
 Wechat is on the way to become the most powerful app in the world.

 However it is not an easy social media to enter, Wechat is not based on exposure or influence but more on one to one, personalized and dedicated communications with users.

 Wechat is perfectly understanding the huge success and booming of mobile and is taking advantage of it by offering brands the opportunity to combine social aspects and commercial ones.
 The app tends to be what we can call a “social e-commerce platform” enhancing social media and e-commerce activities in conjunction with one another.

 The app has perfectly understood the benefits of embracing mobile technology in China.